chapter 2 - laundry / walk-in closet

 (5) put a small shelf against the side wall (the wall directly in front of you walking in) for laundry detergent, bleach, dryer sheets. this shelf was left here by the previous tenant.

-(6) put a closet organizer beside that. i bought this recently for $40.
+(6) put a closet beside that. i bought this recently for $40.

-(6) put a closet organizer beside that. i bought this recently for $40.
+(6) put a closet beside that. i bought this recently for $40.

-(7) put a five drawer dresser beside that which was left by the previous tenant.
+(7) beside that, put a five drawer dresser that was left by the previous tenant.

 total cost right now is $51ish.

-i hope to get started on cleaning in the next 24-48 hours and get some stuff in there by the end of the weekend.
+i hope to get started on cleaning in the next 24-48 hours and move some items in there by the end of the weekend.